xvik/generator-lib-java/README.md

 $ gradlew check
 ```

-Runs code quality plugins.
+Runs code quality plugins and tests.
 If quality checks were activated (asked during generation) do check before pushing to avoid
 build failures on travis.
 Moreover, it's easy to always keep everything clean instead of doing it before release.

 ```bash